Insurgency: Sandstorm Beta 2 is live. We’ve gathered all the details we know about it and the previous tester in one place.

 Certain modes are playable against AI, while others are strictly PvP.
 This is good news because it means you’ll be able to hone your skills and explore the maps before going head to head with other players.

 For Beta 2, all content from the first beta will return.
-New World will also be expanding it to include three more maps, bringing the total of playable maps to six.
+New World will also be expanding it to include two more maps, bringing the total of playable maps to five.
+The additional maps are Crossing and Summit.

-Expect this one to more closely resemble the launch version, as far as content, though the developer will continue working on fixing last-minute bugs and issues.
+Expect this one to more closely resemble the launch version, as far as content, the developer will continue working on fixing last-minute bugs and issues.
+You can have a look at the Beta 2 changelog through here.

 Will progress in any of the Insurgency: Sandstorm betas carry over to the full version?